StarpTech/k-andy/README.md

   --cluster-reset-restore-path=<PATH-TO-SNAPSHOT>
 ```

-**Warning:** This forget all peers and the server becomes the sole member of a new cluster.
+> **Warning:** This forget all peers and the server becomes the sole member of a new cluster.
 You have to manually rejoin all servers.

-3. Connect you with the different servers backup and delete `/var/lib/rancher/k3s/server/db` on each peer etcd server and rejoin the nodes.
+3. Connect you with the different servers.
+Backup and delete `/var/lib/rancher/k3s/server/db` on each server.

 ```sh
 sudo systemctl stop k3s